Fox-ML-infrastructure/Fox-v1-infra/DOCS/01_tutorials/training/WALKFORWARD_VALIDATION.md

 ## Configuration

-Walk-forward configuration is defined in YAML:
+Walk-forward configuration is defined in YAML (all parameters load from config - Single Source of Truth):

 ```yaml
 walkforward: